lolmaus/breakpoint-slicer/README.md

 Enlist your breakpoints in the `$slicer-breakpoints` variable:

     $slicer-breakpoints: 0 400px 600px 800px 1050px;

+If you don't do that, defaults are used (these were the defaults).

+### Basic usage

-Then you can use Breakpoint Slicer's mixins the same way as you use the Breakpoint mixin:
+Then you can use Breakpoint Slicer's mixins the same way as you use the Breakpoint mixins:

     .element {
       @include at(2) {
-        // Code in this block will only be applied to .element
+        // Code from this block will only be applied to .element
         // when browser window width is between 400px and 600px.
         background-color: red;

         // This is a mixin from Singularity
         @include grid-span(2, 4); } }

+### Creating a responsive grid

-With Breakpoint Slicer you can easily cycle through scices and apply column spans accordingly:
+With Breakpoint Slicer you can easily cycle through scices and apply column spans accordingly.
+The example below makes use of [Susy][2].

     $slicer-breakpoints: 0 400px 600px 800px 1050px;
     $amount-of-slices:   length($slicer-breakpoints);